 Lastly, in a fixed CPM/guaranteed auction the bidder agrees to pay a pre-determined price or guaranteed budget for 100% of a specific type of impression, trumping all other bids.

 This type of auction is for brands that can afford to buy up ad inventory to guarantee their ads will run … first- and second-person auctions be damned.
 An example of this would be Marvel engaging in a fixed CPM/guaranteed auction during the month a blockbuster superhero movie is opening to guarantee those ads will get in front of users.

-This is all pretty straightforward, right?
-But what happens when multiple ad exchanges are involved, or if no one in an auction bids above the price floor?
-Glad you asked.
+What happens when multiple ad exchanges are involved, or if no one in an auction bids above the price floor?

 To hedge their bets, publishers will sometimes tap multiple ad exchanges for buyers.
 This process happens in an organized fashion known as “waterfalling.”
 Waterfalling gets its name from the waterfall like process where auctions are initiated one at a time, one after another.

 An exchange’s place within the waterfall is based on deals it has struck with the publisher.
 The waterfall sequence can change frequently.

 Let’s take a look at a few examples.